seanfoo73/LeapExperiments/README.md

 Messing around with the Leap Motion controller.

-LeapCinderVectorField.exe - Just wave your fingers over the leap motion.
+<b>LeapCinderVectorField.exe</b> - Just wave your fingers over the leap motion controller.
 The arrows should point to the closest finger.

-The projects are done using the Leap SDK and Cinder https://www.leapmotion.com/ http://libcinder.org/
+The projects are done using the Leap SDK and Cinder

+https://www.leapmotion.com/
+http://libcinder.org/